How to Choose Fruit Trees to Plant: Climate, Varieties & More

 And then there are heat-loving trees.
 These ones aren’t happy in the cold, risk death if they’re exposed to freezing conditions, and provide the most bountiful fruit in warm conditions.
 Fruit trees rated for zones 9-11 include: loquats, avocado, citrus, lychee, and tropical guava.
 The most picky heat-lovers of them all are mangoes, bananas, papayas, and cashews – who are happiest in zones 10b-11.
 Many of the fruit trees listed for colder zones can potentially be grown in higher zones too, as long as any chill requirements are met.

-Choosing Trees for Containers
+Growing Trees in Containers

 Providing adequate chill hours isn’t something you can fake.
 But protecting a cold-sensitive tree from freezing weather is something you may be able to do!
 Growing trees in mobile containers is a great solution for northern gardeners who want a taste of the Tropics or Mediterranean, but can’t provide that climate.
-Potted trees can be brought indoors during the winter months for protection from the cold.
+Potted trees can be brought indoors or into a greenhouse during the winter months for protection from the cold.

 Planting trees in containers is also an excellent option for folks with limited outdoor space!
 Similarly, for those who are not in a permanent living situation – as potted trees can be moved with you.
 You could even keep some potted trees indoors all the time, such as if you live in an apartment.